Program Contact: Kori Stewart 203-582-7941

 Offered: Every year, Fall

-This clinical experience is under the supervision of certified clinical instructors and clinical staff.
-Clinical competency and proficiency related to the performance of radiographic procedures and concepts are developed and assessed.
+This course, a continuation of RS 254, is the final clinical experience under the supervision of certified clinical instructors and clinical staff.
+Clinical competency and proficiency related to the performance of all radiographic procedures and concepts are assessed.

 Prerequisites: Take RS 254 RS 232 RS 232L RS 260 RS 318 RS 201 RS 414.